 The electors shall have power to propose any ordinance except an ordinance appropriating money or authorizing the levy of taxes, and to adopt or reject the same at the polls, such power being known as the initiative.
-Any initiative ordinance may be submitted to the Council by a petition signed by qualified electors of the City equal in number to at least twenty-five percent (25%) of the number of votes cast at the last regular municipal election; provided, however, that the petition shall contain the signatures of at least two hundred (200) qualified electors of the City.
+Any initiative ordinance may be submitted to the Council by a petition signed by qualified electors of the City equal in number to at least six percent (6%) of the number of voters registered to vote at the last general City election twenty-five percent (25%) of the number of votes cast at the last regular municipal election; provided, however, that the petition shall contain the signatures of at least two hundred (200) qualified electors of the City.
 Bond elections may be initiated by petition to the City Council as above provided.